Arne Skouen: Biography

 Arne Skouen was born in Kristiania (now Oslo), Norway.
-His parents were Peder Nikolai Skouen (1883-1978) and Jenny Emanuelson (1883-1975).
+His parents were Peder Nikolai Skouen (1883–1978) and Jenny Emanuelson (1883–1975).
 He graduated at Hegdehaugen School in 1933.
-He had three distinct career careers: journalist, author and filmmaker, partly at the same time.
+He had three distinct careers: journalist, author and filmmaker, partly at the same time.

 He was a journalist at Dagbladet from 1935 to 1941.
 From 1941 during World War II, Skouen was associated with the Norwegian Resistance Movement during the occupation of Norway by Nazi Germany.
 From 1943 to 1945, Skouen worked at the press office in Stockholm, London, and New York City.

 After the liberation of Norway at the end of World War II, he returned to Dagbladet as a columnist, serving from 1946 to 1947.
 He then worked at Verdens Gang from 1947 to 1957, where he introduced the use of die throws to review films (giving a score from 1 to 6, corresponding to the faces of a die), which is now common practice in Norwegian media.
 He later returned to Dagbladet, where he worked from 1971 to 1995.